- High interest rate

 Is EQ Bank safe?

-Deposits with Equitable Bank & EQ Bank are eligible for deposit insurance from the CDIC as Equitable Bank is a member of the Canada Deposit Insurance Corporation (CDIC).
+Deposits are eligible for deposit insurance from the CDIC as Equitable Bank is a member of the Canada Deposit Insurance Corporation (CDIC).
 Your funds are up to a maximum basic protection limit of $100,000 per customer with each separate CDIC member institution.

 If you also bank with Equitable Bank, it is important to note that the $100,000 limit applies to the combination of your deposits at both Equitable and EQ.

-After entering your account username and password, EQ Bank requests 2-factor authentication (2FA) in the form of a six-digit passcode sent to your mobile phone via text message.
+After entering your account username and password, they request 2-factor authentication (2FA) in the form of a six-digit passcode sent to your mobile phone via text message.
 Once you enter this code you can access your accounts.

 Their Security Guarantee states: If Unauthorized Activity is conducted on your account through our mobile and online banking services, you are protected and will be reimbursed 100% for any resulting losses to your account, provided you have met all of your responsibilities under the terms of your Account as described.